Outlaw Motorcycle Clubs: The One Percenters

 Various 1er gangs exist around the world.
 However, there are a few that have been household names for quite some time.
 They are the Bandidos, Outlaws, Pagans and, perhaps the most well-known of all, the Hells Angels.
 These groups are known as the “Big Four” by the Federal Bureau of Investigation (FBI) and Criminal Intelligence Service Canada (CIS).
 Below is a glimpse of each group.

-The Pagans MC Club was founded in 1959 by Lou Dobkin in Prince George’s County, Maryland.
+Pagans MC Club aslo known as the Pagen Motorcycle Gang was founded in 1959 by Lou Dobkin in Prince George’s County, Maryland.
 The group is headquartered in Delaware County, Pennsylvania and currently operates in 13 states in the Eastern United States.

 Crimes that involved the Pagans include: